peterallanwalker/SWP08-Probel/README.md

 ## connectIO.py
 The main script, providing CLI based user interaction for exchanging SWP08 messages with a router.

 Currently supports making connections with optional label to push, and requesting current connection state (tally dump).

+Note CLI values are protocol level / zero-based, whereas Calrec UI & CSV is one-based, so a matrix/level/id of e.g. 1 in the UI/CSV is 0 in the CLI.

 ### Supporting files